JaredTan/Pinned/README.md

 ```

 ### Pins Index and Boards Display
 The home page of Pinned is the digital version of a person's DIY pin-board.
-As a result, the display of the pins should be clean, and aesthetically pleasing to foster creativity.
+As a result, the display of the boards and pins should be clean and aesthetically pleasing to foster creativity.
 To accomplish a pin / grid like layout, Pinned uses  [masonry-layout](https://www.npmjs.com/package/masonry-layout) to display an optimized grid layout based on the space given.

 Masonry is used in both the index page, as well to display a user's boards.
-The following code snippet is an example implementation of a nested grid via `<Masonry></Masonry>` to display a user's boards in a their profile, as well as the first 8 pins in each board.
+The following code snippet is an example implementation of a nested grid via `<Masonry></Masonry>` to display a user's boards in their profile, as well as the first 8 pins in each board.

 ![masonry](http://res.cloudinary.com/jaredtan/image/upload/v1501389717/Screen_Shot_2017-07-29_at_9.41.32_PM_yckicd.png)